3 days in alicante: Itinerary

 What to Book Ahead for 3 Days in Alicante

-• Trying to do the city, castle, and full beach mode in one day
+• Trying to combine the city, castle, and beach into a single day.

-• Treating arrival day like a full-power sightseeing day
+• Treating arrival day as a full sightseeing day.

-• Overbooking paid stops in a city that often works best lightly
+• Overbooking attractions in a city that rewards slower travel.

 A Simple Pacing Rule for Alicante